Red Sox owners reach agreement to buy Pittsburgh Penguins

 “The Pittsburgh Penguins are a premier National Hockey League franchise with a very strong organization, a terrific history and a vibrant, passionate fan base,” FSG Chairman Tom Werner said in a statement.
 “We will work diligently to continue building on the remarkable Penguins’ tradition of championships and exciting play.”

-The Penguins have won five Stanley Cups during their history, including three since Lemieux and Burkle took over a financially strapped franchise in 1999.
-Pittsburgh has reached the playoffs 15 consecutive years, the longest active streak in major North American professional sports.
+Pittsburgh has reached the playoffs in 15 consecutive years, the longest active streak in major North American professional sports.
+The streak includes three championships and another trip to the Stanley Cup Final.

-”As the Penguins enter a new chapter, I will continue to be as active and engaged with the team as I always have been and look forward to continuing to build on our success with our incoming partners at FSG,” Lemieux said in a statement. ”They have an organizational philosophy that mirrors the approach that worked so well for Ron and me over the past 22 years.”
+“As the Penguins enter a new chapter, I will continue to be as active and engaged with the team as I always have been and look forward to continuing to build on our success with our incoming partners at FSG,” Lemieux said.
+“They have an organizational philosophy that mirrors the approach that worked so well for Ron and me over the past 22 years.”

 The Penguins have steadied themselves following a bumpy start to the 2021-22 season.
-Pittsburgh has won five of six heading into a four-game road trip that starts Monday in Calgary.
+Pittsburgh has won five of six heading into a four-game road trip that starts Monday in Calgary, Alberta.

-FSG, which owns Major League Baseball’s Boston Red Sox and Liverpool of the Premier League, had been looking to add another major sports franchise to its portfolio.
+Burke and Hextall addressed the players about the sale being finalized before the team skated in Calgary on Monday morning.

+Sullivan, a Massachusetts native who attended high school and college in Boston, had a brief conversation with the new ownership group and called the sale a “win-win” for all involved.

 AP Sports Writer Jimmy Golen in Boston contributed to this report.